alenambo02/E-Commerce-Back-End/README.md

   -[contact](#Contact)

   ## Description:
   The purpose behind this project was to create a back end for an e-commerce site.
-In order to
+In order to be able to create, update and delete products as you wish.
+The user can also access the category, products and tags by using GET method to view the JSON data in each database.
+Now the user will be able to more easily run inventory.

   You can see the profile generator layout below: